Housing Disrepair Claims

-No, you must be living in the property in order to make a claim against your landlord.
+No, you must be living in the property in order to make a claim against a housing association or council.

-Can I sue my landlord for a housing disrepair?
+Can I sue my housing association or council for a housing disrepair?

-Can I be evicted for suing my landlord?
+Can I be evicted for suing my housing association or council?

 I think I have a housing disrepair claim – what should I do next?

 If you have reported a disrepair to your housing association or council and action has not been taken in a reasonable amount of time, it is likely that you are able to make a claim.
 If you think this could apply to you, the next step is to contact our friendly housing disrepair solicitors for advice.
 During a free initial enquiry, we will talk to you about your living conditions.
 Once we have all the information, we will explain the options open to you, including whether you are able to pursue a housing disrepair claim.
 If so, we can manage the process for you, handling everything from start to finish.
 What to do if your rental property is in disrepair.